ORDER ARTICLE PERMISSIONS/REPRINTS/OFFPRINTS/TEACHING NOTES

 School of HRM, XIM University, Bhubaneswar, India

-it in the light of John Kotter’s change management framework and French and Raven’s theory of
+in the light of John Kotter’s change management framework and French and Raven’s theory of social power.

 Keywords: organizational change, performance management system (PMS), structural approach, employee accountability, resistance to change.